fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   request = QgsFeatureRequest(exp)

-See :ref:`expressions` for the details about the syntax supported by :class:`QgsExpression`.
+See :ref:`expressions` for the details about the syntax supported by `QgsExpression <https://qgis.org/pyqgis/3.0/core/Expression/QgsExpression.html>`_.

 The request can be used to define the data retrieved for each feature, so the iterator returns all features, but returns partial data for each of them.